thenewdarling/CurseOfStrahd/Session Recaps/2022-02-17 Session 17 - Begin Day 15.md

 Varian questions him -- he doesn't know the guard shifts but his sister, [[Areti]], will.

-Once it goes dark, they sneak into the Abbey -- Jeremiah flying over the fence, Magda using Spider Climb, and Varian throwing a rope over for Arlo.
+Once it goes dark, they sneak into the Abbey -- Jeremiah flying over the fence, Magda using Spider Climb, and Varian throwing a rope over for [[Arlo]].
 The shining orbs seem to pay them no mind, and the Monk praying at the foot of the pool is in some kind of trance.

 The secret entrance is guarded by a statue with the inscription: "We bring water in memory of our saint."
 The statue is a woman holding her hands out.
-If Arlo pours his waterskin into the woman's hands it runs through her fingers.
+If [[Arlo]] pours his waterskin into the woman's hands it runs through her fingers.

 There's a marker over the pool: "Here lies Kala.
 This pool was rebuilt in memory of those lost."